 We can restrict our attention to any one of the cells since once the frequency for one cell is determined the frequencies for the other cells can be determined from the marginal totals.
 We choose cell B6 since it has the smallest marginal total (namely 9 in cell D6).
 Now cell B6 can take any value between 0 and 9; once this value is set the values of the other three cells can be adjusted to maintain the marginal totals.

-The probability that cell B6 takes on a specific value is equivalent to the probability of getting successes in a sample of size 9 (cell D6) taken with replacement from a population of size 21 (cell D8) which contains 11 (cell B8) successful choices.
+The probability that cell B6 takes on a specific value x is equivalent to the probability of getting x successes in a sample of size 9 (cell D6) taken without replacement from a population of size 21 (cell D8) which contains 11 (cell B8) successful choices.
 This can be calculated by the hypergeometric distribution.
 Here cells D6 and B8 are cells with the marginal totals corresponding to cell B6 and cell D8 contains the grand total.

 Figure 2 contains a table of the probabilities for each possible value of x.

 Figure 2 – Fisher exact test for Example 1